What Is Opioid Tolerance?

 Chronic use of opioid drugs like oxycodone and heroin can build what’s known as opioid tolerance.

-Opioid tolerance occurs when your body becomes intolerant or accustomed to, a certain dosage of an opioid, which can weaken or null the drug’s effects.
+Opioid tolerance occurs when your body becomes intolerant or accustomed to a certain dosage of an opioid, which can weaken or nullify the drug’s effects.

 The development of opioid tolerance can cause some people to increase their opioid use.
-Without clinical guidance, this can increase the risk for opioid abuse and addiction.
+Without clinical guidance, this can increase the risk of opioid use disorder and addiction.

 Here you’ll find information on: